 Take Home Messages

-• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle.
-This already includes a very safe mark-up.
-There hasn’t been any recorded advantage of consuming more than 0.64g/lb.
-The only exceptions to this rule could be individuals with extraordinarily high anabolic hormone levels.
+• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle once you’re past the novice level as a natural trainee.
+This already includes a mark-up, since most research finds no more benefits after 0.64 g/lb.

 Effect of protein intake on strength, body composition and endocrine changes in strength/power athletes.
 Hoffman JR, Ratamess NA, Kang J, Falvo MJ, Faigenbaum AD.
 J Int Soc Sports Nutr.
 2006 Dec 13;3:12-8.